jroesch/dda/resources/report.md

 This allows us to easily build and test code locally then transplant it to Triton for further testing and benchmarks.

+We were able to both get a copy of GHC (Our Haskell compiler) on to Triton.
+Allowing code to be run and deployed one Triton.
+We then piggy backed on MPI's infrastructure

+# Future Work

+We built a very simple message passing system for enabling process communication across nodes, but we hope to be able to bring more process synchronization, and communication primitives to it.
+Currently we treat processes as distinct entities regardless of whether they running locally or remotely.
+It would be better to treat work allocation as a per machine quantity and use threads locally instead of distinct processes.
+We began by attempting to implementing parallel operations on matrices by using a thread gang to have each operation as parallel as possible.
+We took this idea from Repa, and it would be good to be able to bring this parallel power down to the individual matrix level.
+Initially we thought it was impossible to shoehorn a sparse matrix into repa, we think that it would now be possible, and if not, at least adapting the approaches taken in Repa to our concrete matrix representation, and

 # Conclusion

+When compared to our original milestones we accomplished the important ones.
-In terms of milestones related directly to the project we have finished two important pieces that are essential to finishing the project we have established a base representation based on matrices in morton order.
-We have figured out how to both run code and deploy code on Triton as well as figuring out how to piggy back on MPI's in place information for distribution.
+We assembled the essential pieces needed to perform both dense and sparse matrix operations serially.
+We built on finishing the project we have established a base representation based on matrices in morton order.
+We were able to both run and compile code on Triton.
-We have laid the ground work for the parallel and distributed versions.
-We have begun implementing parallel operations over the matrices by using a thread gang to have each operation as parallel as possible.
-We do this by spawning one fixed sized gang at the beginning of every computation and using it for all subsequent computations.
-This allows for us to get optimal use out of the machine without trashing the cache and incurring context switches for multiple gangs.
 For the distributed part we have taken some of the expertise we gained implementing Paxos in Haskell the previous quarter and applying to our matrices.
 We have build a simple system for communicating pieces of a data structure to a